-Stockport Homes is a key member of the One Safer Stockport Partnership (OSSP) and is recognised nationally within the Community Safety Sector as a leader in tackling crime and anti-social behaviour (ASB).
+Stockport Homes is a key member of the One Safer Stockport Partnership (OSSP) and is recognised nationally within the Community Safety Sector as a leader in tackling crime and antisocial behaviour (ASB).
 Stockport Homes has played a significant part in delivering Community Safety services in Stockport in partnership with the Council, Greater Manchester Police and other stakeholders, and is committed to continuing to support the Council delivering its key priorities in this area.

 The ASB Service has evolved significantly and is not just tackling incidents of ASB, which is often associated with youths or loud music for example, but work is now undertaken to tackle wider issues including organised crime, cuckooing and exploitation, county lines, hate crime, domestic abuse and other criminal activity.
+This supports the Council's ambition around wellbeing in neighbourhoods.